wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 25 Now there were great rejoicings among the children of Columbia, and the hearts of the people of the United States were exceeding glad.

-26 So that when the news thereof reached them they drank wine ; and when the evening came they lighted their candles, and put them in candlesticks of silver and candle-sticks of gold.
+26 So that when the news thereof reached them they drank wine ; and when the evening came they lighted their candles, and put them in candlesticks of silver and candlesticks of gold.

 27 And there were many thousands of them ; and the light thereof was as though the stars had fallen from heaven.